dnnsharp/excel/en/serialize_to_excel_from_text.md

 In the Pattern field, you can provide a pattern for the excel file.
 (Optional)
 ![][105]

 In the Field Separator field, you can choose your the field separator from your text.
+Accepts expressions.
 (Optional, default value is ",")
 ![][106]

+In the Handle duplicates field, you can how to handle when you already have a file with the same name.
+(Optional, default value is "Rename")
+![][106]

-In the me] and [LastName] fields.
+For example, the [FirstName] and [LastName] fields.
 Keep in mind that these fields must exist within the form and you need to add their ID, not field name.
 ![][92]

 Then, you must select the folder to which the file is uploaded.